-- Advising in a high-value property damage claim relating to an escape of water at a recently redeveloped luxury home;
+- Advising in a high-value property damage claim relating to an escape of water at a recently redeveloped luxury home; and

 Prior to joining Chambers, Paige read for undergraduate and Masters’ degrees in Law at Emmanuel College, Cambridge where she received a number of scholarships and prizes.
 She also previously worked as a Course Tutor in Land Law and Equity and Trusts at the London School of Economics.

-Paige accepts instructions across the range of product liability matters.
-Her previous experience includes cases involving contaminated baking ingredients, faulty fire compartmentation and self-combusting speakers.
-Paige also has extensive experience in dealing with complex expert engineering and forensic investigation reports.
+Paige accepts instructions from both Claimants and Defendants across a broad range of product liability matters.
+Her previous experience includes claims involving contaminated baking ingredients, faulty fire compartmentation and self-combusting speakers.
+She is also particularly interested in pharmaceutical cases and those involving medical devices.

 Paige has experience of advising and pleading in cases involving jurisdiction, choice of law and the impact of Brexit.
 She also is familiar with the interactions between private international law and other areas of Chambers’ expertise such as insurance and personal injury.